usethesource/rascal-website/release-notes/rascal-0-40-x-release-notes.md

 The public release 0.40.x follows release 0.28.x; many improvements have been made in projects that depend on the rascal interpreter and the standard library (the type checker, the VScode extensions, clair, etc.) Some of these improvements depend directly on fixes in the interpreter and additions to the standard library.

+The Rascal type-checker which is available in the VScode extension is reaching maturity.
+The `.tpl` file format has changed, which requires everybody to throw the old ones away.
+The new type checker checks `.tpl` file versions and reports possible conflicts.
+Use `mvn clean` or remove your `bin` or `target` folders for all your projects and library projects today.

 The support for XML, JSON and HTML as exchange formats has been improved or completely rewritten.
 The main feature that was added was the optional `loc src` keyword field that provides the exact location of each node as it appears in the XML, HTML or JSON source text.

 A new `mvn://` scheme was added to be able to address with brief but unique notation the jar files in the local M2 repository.
 It supports two modes: